bushsf/ieee-p1906-1-reference-code/p1906/extensions/README.txt

   //! return the time for the motor's journey form its creation to the receiver
   return motor->getTime();

+=== Step 8: Integrate with IEEE 1906 Reference Code ===
+This is probably the most important step to learn: how to properly integrate your code with the reference model.
+The two most important methods for this integration are shown in the Sample Code below.
+These are methods that appear in the Motion class and are created when we extend the Motion class for our particular application.
+This application extends the molecular diffusion model, which had extended the core Motion class.

+First, ComputePropagationDelay() provides pointers to the ns-3 information required to simulate the motor, or hopefully any, propagation delay.
+All of the previous Sample Code is inside (except creation of the microtubules) is inside this method.

+Second, CalculateReceivedMessageCarrier() simply returns the message carrier as it appears upon reception at the receiver, which in this case is simply a motor.

+==== Sample Code ====

+  double P1906MOL_ExtendedMotion::ComputePropagationDelay (Ptr<P1906CommunicationInterface> src,
+  		                                  Ptr<P1906CommunicationInterface> dst,
+  		                                  Ptr<P1906MessageCarrier> message,
+  		                                  Ptr<P1906Field> field)
+  {
+    (all the prior code above goes here in order to compute propagation delay by actually simulating a motor) }

+  //! this method is called from inside the core Medium class before reception occurs
+  //! this returns the receivedMessageCarrier that appears at the receiver Ptr<P1906MessageCarrier> P1906MOL_ExtendedMotion::CalculateReceivedMessageCarrier(Ptr<P1906CommunicationInterface> src, Ptr<P1906CommunicationInterface> dst, Ptr<P1906MessageCarrier> motor,
+    		                                                           Ptr<P1906Field> field)
+  {
+    //! 'message' above is really the message carrier (motor)

+    NS_LOG_FUNCTION (this << "Do nothing for motor");
+    return motor;
+  }

 == Notes ==
 * vector field reconstruction using 3D interpolation is done using output data in Mathematica
 * more IEEE 1906 metrics should be implemented and tested